It's Cancer Season, & The Emotional Roller Coaster Is Real

 Advertisement

-Dubarry notes that Cancer is also a sign of rest and healing — and it may help mend any bruises that you earned during the complicated and frustrating Gemini season.
+Dubarry notes that Cancer is also a sign of rest and healing — and it may help mend any bruises that the complicated and frustrating Gemini season may have caused.

 During this Cancer season, the Sun will oppose Jupiter on July 14, says Leslie Hale, psychic astrologer at Keen.com.
 Hale says that this is generally pleasant energy.
 But things can take a turn toward the negative on July 15, as the Sun opposes Pluto.
 "Sun-Pluto oppositions relate to power struggles and deep-seated issues," she explains.
 Of course, the deep-seated issues of racism and police brutality has been brought to the forefront these past few weeks.
 Keep up your anti-racist work and activism this season, being especially intentional about keeping up the momentum around this date in particular.